Diverse class of Houston-area students lead National Signing Day

 - Gracelyn Alvarez, Heights High School, UT El Paso, basketball

-Spencer Tillman, a former Houston Oiler, NFL and college football analyst and businessman, will speak at the event.
+Spencer Tillman, a former Houston Oiler, NFL and college football analyst and businessman, spoke at the event.

-Katy High School's Tyler Martin: National Signing Day is always special, but for Tyler, he'll have the support of his law enforcement family.
+Katy High School's Tyler Martin: National Signing Day is always special, but for Tyler, he had the support of his law enforcement family.
 Tyler is the son of 47-year-old HPD officer Richard Martin, who was killed in 2015.
 Martin was setting out spike strips when a chase suspect intentionally ran over him.
 Tyler was just 11 years old at the time.

 Martin worked out of westside command on Dairy Ashford.
-That's the same place that Tyler will sign his letter of intent at 7 p.m. to attend the University of Mary-Hardin Baylor.
-He'll be joined by officers as well as Lt.
+That's the same place that Tyler signed his letter of intent to attend the University of Mary-Hardin Baylor.
+He was joined by officers as well as Lt.
 Gov. Dan Patrick, who has been close to Tyler since 2015.

 More on Tyler Martin's story